dougmpRX/fcc-challenge-3/README.md

-# fcc-challenge-3
+# FreeCodeCamp Challenge 3: Build a Landing Page
-FreeCodeCamp Challenge 3: Build a Landing Page
+This is part of the Responsive Web Design Course.